 Under the Illinois Constitution, appropriations bills must be limited to appropriations; they cannot propose substantive changes in law.
 Thus every bill is either an appropriations bill or (as is much more common) a substantive bill.
-The cover page of an appropriations bill has the same kind of information as the cover page of a substantive bill: its number, sponsor, and a synopsis of its contents as introduced.
+The cover page of an appropriations bill has the same kind of information as the cover page of a substantive bill: the bill number, sponsor, and a synopsis of its contents as introduced.
 The synopsis of an appropriations bill states the general purpose of the appropriation(s); the name(s) of the agency(ies) to receive them; their total amount; and how much is to come from which funds in the state treasury.

 The text of an appropriations bill, which starts on its second page, has one or more sections, each stating the general use of a particular appropriation (such as for ordinary and contingent expenses of a named agency); amounts categorized into specific classes of expenditures; and the name(s) of the fund(s) in the state treasury from which the money is to come.
-The State Finance Act classifies appropriations into 18 categories11 and defines the purposes of most of them.
-The categories that typically have the largest expenditures are personal services, contractual services, commodities, and equipment.

-Each sum to be spent in any classification is called a line item.
+The State Finance Act classifies appropriations into 18 categories and defines the purposes of most of them.
+The categories that typically receive the largest expenditures are personal services, contractual services, commodities, and equipment.
+Each sum to be spent in any classification is called a "line item."
 Any item or reduction vetoes by the Governor are made to specific line items.

-After an appropriations law is enacted, a department or agency may use each line item for only the purposes stated, with a limited exception: As much as 2% of each agency's total appropriations can be transferred among purposes-but only within the same fund in the state treasury, 13 and not by transfer from a line item for personal services, for contributions to the State Employees' Retirement System, for employee retirement contributions paid by the employer, or for employee group insurance.
-14 (A 2006 act made an exception, only for fiscal year 2007 and for only four agencies, to those last three exclusions.
-15) If a bigger transfer is needed, or a deficiency or supplemental appropriation is needed before the end of a fiscal year, the agency must ask the General Assembly to provide it.
+After an appropriations law is enacted, a department or agency may use each line item for only the purposes stated, with a limited exception: As much as 2% of each agency's total appropriations can be transferred among purposes; but this may be done only within the same fund in the state treasury, and may not be a transfer from a line item for (1) personal services, (2) contributions to the State Employees' Retirement System, (3) employee retirement contributions paid by the employer, or (4) employee group insurance.
+A 2009 act made an exception, for fiscal year 2010 only, to exclusions (1) to (3).
+Some agencies have special transfer authority for specified line items.
+If a larger transfer is needed, or a deficiency or supplemental appropriation is needed before the end of a fiscal year, the agency must ask the General Assembly to provide it.

-Occasionally an appropriation is made for a specific project or event (such as for the New Members' Conference) rather than by spending categories.
+Occasionally an appropriation is made for a specific project or event (an example might be the New Members' Conference) rather than by spending categories.
 This is called a "lump-sum" appropriation.
-It is a separate appropriation for a single project, so no transfers can be made into or out of it.16
+It is a separate appropriation for a single project, so no transfers can be made into or out of it.

-An appropriations bill covers no more than one fiscal year; it may further divide a line item into parts to be spent during only half of the fiscal year.
-For example, if a general election will occur during a fiscal year and there could be changes in the holders of some offices, the General Assembly typically allows no more than half of each appropriation for operating those offices to be spent in the first 6 months of that fiscal year (July through December).
+An appropriations bill covers no more than one fiscal year; in some cases it may further divide a line item into parts to be spent during only half of the fiscal year.
+For example, if a general election will occur during a fiscal year, and there could be changes in the holders of some offices, the General Assembly typically allows no more than half of each appropriation for operating those offices to be spent in the first 6 months of that fiscal year (July through December).

 Although appropriations bills must be limited to appropriations, there is no limit on how many appropriations can be in one bill.
-Most or even all of the state budget can be appropriated in one bill, as was done for fiscal years 200717 and 2008.18
+Most or even all of the state budget can be appropriated in one bill, as was done for fiscal years 2007 and 2008.